 19. Make a Magnet For Your Car

 A magnet with some information about your business attached to your car can help you promote your online business.
-Keep it quick and simple – you don’t want to distract other drivers too much.
+Keep it quick and simple – no one has time to read a long ad while driving.

 20. Celebrate an Unusual Holiday

 There are “days” and “months for just about anything.
 April, for example, is National Humor Month, International Guitar Month, Keep America Beautiful Month, Lawn and Garden Month, Mathematics Awareness Month, National Poetry Month, National Pecan Month, National Welding Month, Records and Information Management Month, Stress Awareness Month, Sexual Assault Awareness Month, and many more.
-Today is Draw a picture of a bird day and All is Ours Day.
-Yesterday was better, being No Housework Day.
-Just search for unusual holidays and see what’s coming up.
+Today is Mother Goose Day, as well as May Day.
+Search for unusual holidays and see what comes up.

 For that matter, you can make your own pretend holiday.
 It won’t be anything official to anyone else, but it could give you something fun to celebrate on your site each year.
 Make it fun enough, and people might start talking.
 But if you choose something like “My *$&#@$!#* Computer Crashed Day,” try not to repeat it next year.